kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **AWS Well-Architected Framework** helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
 It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.
 - **AWS CloudTrail** captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify.
 - **AWS Glue or Amazon EMR** are ETL services.
 They both use Apache Spark for your ETL.
 ETL requires a lot of reading and writing which take a lot of memory and disk I/O. For this reason the services use a framework like Apache Spark, which can handle large amounts of data easily for ETL.
 - **AWS IAM** Amazon Identity and Access Management (IAM) lets you securely control who can access your AWS resources, what resources they can access, and what they can do with these resources.
+AWS account supports using multifactor authentication (MFA).
+A policy is a JSON document that grants permissions to a user, group, or role.

 ## Ways to interact with AWS services
   - Via the **AWS Management Console** which is a web-based interface for accessing and managing AWS services.
 Used if you are are managing or administering services.